smartdevicelink/sdl_evolution/proposals/0273-webengine-projection-mode.md

 It is recommended that `WindowCapability.textFields` should not contain these text field names if the OEM has implemented the `WEB_VIEW` template without these text fields.
 The text fields `menuName` and `templateTitle` should be included in the capabilities if these fields are visible on the HMI.

-The parameters `availableTemplates`, `buttonCapabilities`, `imageTypeSupported` are independent of the currently active template and should reflect the general capabilities of the window/system.
+The parameters `availableTemplates`, `buttonCapabilities`, and `imageTypeSupported` are independent of the currently active template and should reflect the general capabilities of the window/system.

 #### 1.2.
 What about widgets?

 Widgets are not affected by this proposal.
 They are still available and can be controlled using `Show` RPC.
 Any overlay like Alert, ChoiceSets, Slider etc. are also available to the application.

-Widget that duplicate content from the main window should still be possible.
+Widgets that duplicate content from the main window should still be possible.
 Despite the window capability, the app should still be able to send `Show` requests with all the desired content.
 This content should be duplicated to these widgets.

 ### 2. App HMI Type `WEB_VIEW`